-Harrah’s Philadelphia – 28 tables full of cash games with regularly run tournaments.
+- Harrah’s Philadelphia – 28 tables full of cash games with regularly run tournaments.
 Previously hosted WSOP Circuit events.

-Parx Casino – The largest poker room in the state with 48 tables and some of PA’s biggest tournaments of the year.
+- Parx Casino – The largest poker room in the state with 48 tables and some of the biggest tournaments of the year.

-Presque Isle Downs – A 7-table room that has operating hours starting at 10am daily.
+- Presque Isle Downs – A seven-table room that has operating hours starting at 10 AM daily.

 Is online poker legal in Pennsylvania?

-In Pennsylvania, a bill has been passed that has cleared the way for regulated online poker to begin.
+Yes.
+In 2017, Pennsylvania passed a bill that has cleared the way for regulated online poker to begin.
 Online operators have applied for state licenses and a number of them have been granted.
-When online poker goes live, which is expected sometime in the summer of 2019, those online sites will be sanctioned and the poker played on those sites will be completely legal.
+The first site, PokerStars PA, went live in November 2019 with more expected to follow suit in early 2020.

-Can I play online poker on PA sites even if I don’t live in the state?
+Can I play on Pennsylvania sites even if I don’t live in the state?

-In previous instances where online poker has been regulated, anyone who is inside the state’s borders is allowed to play on that states online poker sites.
-You do not need to establish residence as a players location is determined by geolocation tools.
-So, when you are in the state of PA, you will be able to play on any regulated site.
+Yes, however, you will need to be physically inside the state of Pennsylvania when you play.
+You do not need to establish residence as a player’s location is determined by geolocation tools.
+When you are in the state of PA, you will be able to play on any regulated site.

 What payment methods will be available?